 There are more than 200 historic covered bridges in PA (209 to be exact, but who’s counting?).
 I’ve made it my goal to visit all of these beautiful and historic structures during my travels around Pennsylvania.
-Currently, I’ve visited nearly all of them and only have a small handful left to visit in the state.
+Currently, and in June 2021, I finally completed that goal by checking off the last few bridges I needed to visit in Perry County.

 Not only are Pennsylvania’s covered bridges beautiful and historic structures, but the quest to see them will take you along some of the most beautiful backroads in all of the state.
 Many of these are roads that you would never find yourself on unless you were hunting down covered bridges.

 All told, 34 of Pennsylvania 67 counties are home to at least one historic covered bridge.
 That makes visiting them all a quest to uncover nearly every corner of this great state.

 Below, I’ve organized the covered bridges of PA in a variety of ways.
 Whether you want to see a map of the covered bridges closest to you or you want to discover the top bridges around the state, scroll down to find out more about these great bridges.

 At one point in time, it is estimated that Pennsylvania was home to more than 1,500 covered bridges.
 However, advances in technology, types of vehicles, and the amount of traffic has reduced this number to just over 200.

 The first covered bridge in the United States was built over the Schuylkill River in Philadelphia in 1805 and was known as the Permanent Bridge.
 This bridge, located along present-day Market Street (next to 30th Street Station) was destroyed by fire in 1875.

 Fire (particularly arson) is one of the major causes of covered bridge loss.
 In recent years, several bridges have been destroyed by arson, including Dellville Covered Bridge in Perry County.